cs123tas/labs/lab00/README.md

 ##
 ## Installing Qt/QtCreator

 Installing Qt is now optional (but still recommended) if you wish to use FastX as department machines have Qt pre-installed.
-See [https://piazza.com/class/kelk9xgdisb45o?cid=15](https://piazza.com/class/kelk9xgdisb45o?cid=15).

 ## **MacOS**